Barbatia reeveana: Description

 The shell is white, and in life is covered by a green-brown "skin" or periostracum.
 The periostracum is not smooth, but frayed or hairy, thus the genus name Barbatia, or bearded.
 The shell is generally boat-shaped, as are all the clams in the Ark family, but this species often attaches itself between rocks so that as it grows the shell can be deformed by its surroundings.
 Cross-hatched ridges resembling a net, or reticulation, cover the surface of the shell.
 Sometimes this reticulation is worn away by friction with nearby rocks, and the shell can be smooth.
 There is a large gape between the valves along the bottom, ventral, side of the shell through which the byssus anchors the animal to a rocky substrate.

 Barbatia reeveana may be 82mm long, 45mm high, and 29mm deep.

 Distribution

 Barbatia reeveana is found on rocky bottoms from the intertidal zone to 100 meters (330 feet) deep.
-It may be found from in the eastern Pacific Ocean from Baja California Sur, Mexico to Peru and west to the Galapagos islands, as well as in the Gulf of California.
+It may be found in the eastern Pacific Ocean from Baja California Sur, Mexico to Peru and west to the Galapagos islands, as well as in the Gulf of California.